-Note: Due to Hurricane Harvey reconstruction we are not booking any memory quilts until 2018.
+Note: Due to Hurricane Harvey reconstruction we are not accepting any commissioned quilts until further notice.
 Pardon our dust while we remodel.

 Sometimes it’s hard to let go….